IHC counts on all of our members to help us be successful.

 Ultimately, Gleaners reaches thousands of people who need assistance.
 They are the working poor, the unemployed, single parents, and the elderly.
 They are the homeless, the disabled, the mentally ill.
 They are battered women, victims of disaster, and helpless children.
 They are families, friends, and neighbors throughout Indiana.

-The Indianapolis Interfaith Hospitality Network provides temporary shelter, meals, and supportive services to single parents and married couples with children.
+Family Promise provides temporary shelter, meals, and supportive services to single parents and married couples with children.
 Indianapolis Hebrew Congregation is among the more than thirty hosting congregations that open their doors to support families in crisis.

-Several times a year, IHC hosts families who find themselves temporarily homeless.
+Four times a year, IHC hosts families who find themselves temporarily homeless.
 Volunteers are responsible for the coordination of van drivers, assembling temporary bedrooms, laundry, food preparation, housekeeping, recreational activities, and overnight hosting.
 In addition, volunteers provide invaluable fellowship and encouragement to families.

 Dinners at Dayspring Center

 The Dayspring Center was founded in 1986 to provide emergency shelter, clothing, and three meals a day for homeless families with children in Central Indiana.
 Volunteers from IHC provide and serve monthly Sunday dinners for Dayspring residents.
 On the first Sunday of each month, bring a dish and help serve a nice Sunday dinner for the guests at this family homeless shelter from 6:00 pm to 8:00 pm.
-To find out more about Dinners at the Dayspring Center, please contact Amy Isaacs.
+To find out more about Dinners at the Dayspring Center, please contact Jackie Suess.

 Habitat for Humanity